 Meet Ireland’s superagers who refuse to slow down in twilight of their years

-The sprightly pensioners are out swimming, running, rowing, walking, boxing, riding horse and dancing
+The sprightly pensioners are out swimming, running, rowing, walking, boxing, riding horses and dancing

 Meet some of Ireland’s growing number of Superagers.

-The sprightly pensioners are out swimming, running, rowing, walking, boxing, riding horse and dancing.
+The sprightly pensioners are out swimming, running, rowing, walking, boxing, riding horses and dancing.

 Most are in their mid-70s to late 80s, but there’s a sprinkling of ninetysomethings and one avid dancer who’s jiving with the best of them at the incredible age of 98.